day8/re-frame-10x/README.md

 Except, there's often too much data - you can drown in the detail.

-So, `re-frame-trace` tries to be a "dashboard" which curates the "raw data" into "information" through various kinds of analysis and "roll ups".
+So, `re-frame-trace` tries to be a "dashboard" which curates this "raw data" into "information" through various kinds of analysis and "roll ups".
 It should deliver insight "at a glance", while still allowing you to drill down into the detail.

-Okay.
-So, we now know enough to do a summary: this tool is an epoch-oriented, interactive data dashboard which delivers insights and assists debugging.

 ### Which Is Helpful How?